ClubObsidian/Windows-10-Privacy/README.md

 Click the get your privacy back button, optionally you can disable One Drive by using the additional option.

 #Want to reinstall One Drive?
-Click on the link on the program and re-install it.
+Click on the one drive link on the program and re-install it.

 #Find a bug?
 Report it on the issue tracker for this repo.